hackernoon/creatives/README.md

 # creatives
-a ibrary of pixelated icons. open-sourced.
+a library of pixelated icons. open-sourced.